 What if relationship was not only one plus one, but one plus one million?

 Check out these 10 tips from my partner Brendon Watt and I to create a greater relationship!

 - No one is wrong.
 You are not meant to be in a relationship and walk around being happy all the time.
-The mantra of Access Consciousness is ‘all of life comes to me with ease, joy and glory’.
+The mantra of Access Consciousness is ‘All of life comes to me with ease, joy, and glory’.
 You can use that at any time for literally anything.
 Relationship is not about getting it right.
 Just because it starts with an ‘R’, doesn’t mean it has to be right.
 And it also doesn’t have to be wrong.
 It’s just fun.

-#9.
-Hire a handyman.
+- Hire a handyman.
 I see some women order men around and tell them what to do all the time.
-This is not honouring them.
+This is not honoring them.
 You will destroy and contract the man in your life.
 If you want something done, don’t expect your partner to do it.
 Follow the advice of Gary Douglas, the founder of Access Consciousness.
-Years ago, he said “If something needs fixing, hire a handyman.”
+Years ago, he said, “If something needs fixing, hire a handyman.”
 As I said before, do not expect your partner to be something or do something, even if a faucet needs fixing.
 Just enjoy your partner.

 - Shut up.
 Every time you go to say anything, look at it and ask, “Is this actually going to contribute?” or “What future is this going to create?”
 It may contribute a lot more to say nothing.

 So, what if you were willing to have fun with your partner?